Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 All funding comes from donations, gifts, and fundraising for this all-volunteer organization.
 TN patients have stepped up to lead many local fundraising efforts.
 A "Race to Save Face" in Dover, Ohio, for example, recently raised $11,000 for The Facial Pain Foundation.
 Large matching donations from individuals or corporations have come in but much more is needed.
 Every donation counts.

 Finding a cure is essential and so is raising awareness for this horrible disease.
-October 7th is the International Trigeminal Awareness Day and in the three years since its start, landmarks and buildings from around the world have lit up teal on that day to recognize Trigeminal Neuralgia.
+October 7th is the International Trigeminal Awareness Day and in the few years since its start, landmarks and buildings from around the world have lit up teal on that day to recognize Trigeminal Neuralgia.
 I have included a picture of the Indianapolis Power & Light building in this article.
 Please let others know what you've learned about this disease.
 It might help someone identify the symptoms of a loved one and get the proper care.

 Trigeminal Neuralgia Resources